 A well-communicated theory of change also tells the outside world a story about how your organization or program will achieve change and why it has a high likelihood of success.
 This is an important benefit.
 If you can convey that your team has really thought things through and your activities are grounded in a credible understanding of the world around you, you will create much more confidence in the other people you need to help you achieve that change (such as donors, volunteers, supporters, partners etc.)

-Tim Morris is a national trainer and advisor for the Freshwater Alliance, and will be leading a four-week Theory of Change online intensive starting March 25, 2015.
+Tim Morris is a national trainer and advisor for the Freshwater Alliance.

 Useful Articles and Resources: